Enhancing PostgreSQL in Kubernetes: Seamless Upgrades with CloudNativePG

 pg16-1 1/1 Running 0 2m36s

-The import phase correctly created the schema:
+The import phase successfully creates the database schema:

 $ kubectl exec -ti pg16-1 -c postgres -- psql app -c '\d'